olokelo/oloke.xyz/content/posts/npm-boringssl-brotli-build/index.md

 ## Important notes

-I used `Docker version 27.1.1, build 63125853e3` however Docker is currently transitioning to `buildx` in the near future and it's possible some of my patches might not work in the future.
-I couldn't find a way to share build context between two BuildKit instances (we need to build two containers) so I opted for the deprecated `docker build`.
+I used `Docker version 27.1.1, build 63125853e3` however Docker is currently transitioning to `buildx` and it's possible some of my patches might not work in the future.
+I couldn't find a way to share the build context between two BuildKit instances (we need to build two containers) so I opted for the deprecated `docker build`.

 My patch will only build image for `amd64` architecture.
 If you need to build for a different one, modify the line that says `--platform linux/amd64` in `nginx-proxy-manager/scripts/buildx` file.